Back to blog

 • in a project for planning

-• on a pinboard for sharing or review
+• on a pinboard for sharing, review, comparison, or monitoring

 Why that matters